fiorm/consulProm/README.md

 // right now in discovery its just a copy of prometheues manager.go and its test , eventually we will delete that and call its api only

+# if consul is present in system run this below command

+consul agent -dev -ui